Evaluating Perspectival Biases in Cross-Modal Retrieval: Methodology

 \subsubsection{The 3XCM Dataset Benchmark}

-To evaluate association bias, we constructed the 3XCM benchmark\footnote{Research release only (CC BY-NC-SA 4.0).
-Ethical review required for production use. \\ Available at: \url{https://huggingface.co/datasets/Chula-AI/association_bias_benchmark}.}.
-The process involved two primary stages: (i) gathering a corpus of culturally diverse images and (ii) structuring these images into a triplet-based evaluation set.
+To evaluate association bias, we constructed the 3XCM benchmark, a challenge set designed to elicit culture-language association bias.
+This evaluation requires strict cultural parallelism at the concept level (e.g., "school" or "wedding" across all cultures), a structural feature that existing datasets \cite{liu-etal-2021-visually, romero2024cvqa, nayak-etal-2024-benchmarking} do not provide.\footnote{Research release only (CC BY-NC-SA 4.0).
+Ethical review required for production use. } The process involved two primary stages: (i) gathering a corpus of culturally diverse images and (ii) structuring these images into a triplet-based evaluation set.

 The image gathering stage, summarized in Figure \ref{fig:dataset}, consisted of three steps: \begin{compactitem} \item \textbf{Concept Generation} We used Gemini\footnote{Version used: \texttt{gemini-2.5-flash} (Released June 17, 2025). } to generate a large pool of concepts, which we manually curated to a final set of 138 coarse-grained, culturally-inclusive concepts (e.g., "train", "food").
 Each concept is an abstract, semantic category that uses shared properties to group a broad, culturally-inclusive range of entities.
 The prompt for generating concepts can be found in Appendix \ref{apd:dataset_gathering}. \item \textbf{Concept De-duplication:} We use BGE-M3 \cite{chen2024bgem3embeddingmultilingualmultifunctionality} to de-duplicate concepts based on similarity with a threshold of 0.92. \item \textbf{Image Collection:} For each concept and a set of 16 diverse countries, we used the DuckDuckGo image search API \cite{deepanprabhu:duckduckgo} to retrieve the top 10 images using queries in both English (e.g., "train Japan") and the local native language. \item \textbf{Image De-duplication:} To ensure visual diversity, we performed two-stage de-duplication within each concept.
 First, near-exact duplicates were removed automatically using an embedding model.
-Subsequently, three human annotators, following the guidelines in Appendix \ref{apd:annotator_guide}, used a custom tool to manually filter out remaining images that depicted the same scene or object without meaningful variation in viewpoint or time of day. \end{compactitem}
+Subsequently, three human annotators, following the guidelines in Appendix \ref{apd:annotator_guide}, used a custom tool to manually filter out remaining images that depicted the same scene or object without meaningful variation in viewpoint or time of day. \end{compactitem} The final dataset contains 11,724 entries distributed across 138 concepts.
+Further statistics and samples are provided in Appendix \ref{appendix:data_stat} and \ref{apd:data_sample} respectively.